microsoft/reactxp/docs/docs/styles.md

 ## Combining Styles

-All of the base components support a *style* prop that can accept a single style or an array of styles.
-If an array of styles is provided, the styles are combined in such a way that styles with larger indices override styles with smaller indices.
+All of the base components support a *style* prop that can accept a single style or an array of styles (or a nested array).
+If an array of styles is provided, the styles are combined in a depth-first manner left to right.
 Falsy values (false, null, undefined) can also be specified in a style array.
 This allows for the following common pattern.

 ``` javascript
     let buttonTextStyles = [_styles.baseText, this.state.hovering && _styles.hoverText];